Updated: Jun 14

 3. Buddha belly breathing

-As you breathe in push your belly in and as you breath out push your belly out.
+As you breathe in push your belly out and as you breath out feel your belly relax in.

 This takes some practice but it means you are not just chest breathing but using your diaphragm and allows more oxygen to fill your lungs.